openwhyd/openwhyd/docs/API.md

 This API can be used by anyone, without authentication, to download the list of tracks of:

-- a user profile; (e.g. https://openwhyd.org/adrien)
+- a user's list of posts; (e.g. https://openwhyd.org/adrien)
+- a user's list of playlists (e.g. https://openwhyd.org/adrien/playlists)
 - a playlist; (e.g. https://openwhyd.org/adrien/playlist/61)
 - or "hot tracks". (e.g. https://openwhyd.org/hot/electro)